 The South County Water Reclamation Facility (SCWRF) provides wastewater treatment in the South County Service Area (south of Golden Gate Parkway to Auto Ranch Road).
 The facility is currently rated to treat 16 mgd with five odor control units and other state-of-the-art operational equipment.
 The primary means of effluent disposal is returning highly treated reclaimed water to the community (golf courses, residential communities, environmental mitigation areas and roadway medians) for beneficial reuse as irrigation water.
-The facility is operated 24/7/365 and maintains 100% compliance with all local, state and federal rules and regulations.
+The facility operates 24/7/365 and maintains 100% compliance with all local, state and federal rules and regulations.

 For more information, contact Robert Edge, Plant Manager, on (239) 252-6886.